What do you get when you combine two of the most popular drinks right now in a single cup? We call it dalgona boba coffee!

 - 4 black tea bags

-- Place tea bags in boiled water and steep for 5 minutes (or to taste).
-Add sugar and stir to dissolve.
+- Place tea bags in boiled water, add sugar and stir to dissolve.
+Steep for 5 minutes (or to taste).4 cups water, 4 black tea bags, 1 tbsp sugar

 - Remove tea bags and place brewed tea in fridge to cool for 5 minutes.

-- Prepare tapioca pearls as per package instructions, drain and set aside.
+- Prepare tapioca pearls as per package instructions, drain and set aside.1/2 cup tapioca pearls

 - Next prepare the dalgona whip.
-Place whipped coffee ingredients (hot water, instant coffee and sugar) in a bowl.
+Place whipped coffee ingredients in a bowl.4 tbsp water, 1 – 2 tsp instant coffee, 1 tbsp sugar

 - Using a hand blender or a whisk, whisk the dalgona mixture until fluffy and thick.
 Set the mixture aside.

-- Remove the tea from the fridge, add the milk to the tea and stir to combine.
+- Remove the tea from the fridge, add the milk to the tea and stir to combine.1/2 cup milk

 - Now it’s time to assemble your dalgona boba coffee.